Logo Early Houses - Towns County

 Kimsey_Denton_house

-Original: two over two, w/ center hall and stair; stacked chimney.
+Originally a two over two, w/ center hall and stairs; & stacked chimney.

-New additions at front & rear; lightning rods on roof.
+New additions later added at front & rear; also lightning rods on roof.

 2 - Haynes-Green house